Does Google Index JavaScript? Impact of JavaScript Rendering

 We can make better sense of what's happening by considering how rendering fits into Google's crawling and indexing process:

-1. Google's crawler picks a URL from the crawl queue
+- Google's crawler picks a URL from the crawl queue

-2. It checks robots.txt to see if the URL is disallowed
+- It checks robots.txt to see if the URL is disallowed

-3. If allowed, it makes a HTTP status request
+- If allowed, it makes a HTTP status request

-4. If status 200, it extracts the response HTML
+- If status 200, it extracts the response HTML

-5. IN PARALLEL:
+- IN PARALLEL:

 (a) It checks robots data, and extracts href links it finds in the response HTML, and sends these into the crawl queue

-6. The rendered HTML is now parsed and processed, any more links that were found are sent into the crawl queue, and the content is extracted for indexing
+(b) The URL gets queued for rendering, it gets rendered, and then the rendered HTML is sent back for further processing - The rendered HTML is now parsed and processed, any more links that were found are sent into the crawl queue, and the content is extracted for indexing

-7. The URL and page content is indexed
+- The URL and page content is indexed

 In graphical format, this looks like:

 Stage 5 is the most complex to get your head around, because things are happening in parallel.
-It is also necessarily more complicated, because Google are making decisions on which pages to render based on the result of the meta robots check.
+It is also necessarily more complicated, because Google is making decisions on which pages to render based on the result of the meta robots check.

 Specifically, from their documentation Understand the JavaScript SEO basics;